scipy/scipy/doc/source/tutorial/stats/sampling_pinv.rst

 and :math:`F^{-1}_a` is the approximated PPF of the given distribution.

-The maximal u-error is the criterion for approximation errors when calculating the CDF numerically.
+The maximal u-error is the criterion for approximation errors when calculating the CDF and PPF numerically.
 The maximal tolerated u-error of an algorithm is called the u-resolution of the algorithm and denoted by :math:`\epsilon_{u}`:

 .. math::
     \sup_{u \in (0,1)} | u - F\left(F^{-1}_{a}(u)\right) | \le \epsilon_{u}